 We suggest changing e-bike wheels when this moment comes.
 Even the second-hand wheels, if they are worked on by a competent mechanic, should serve at least one or two active seasons.

 When you see the first signs of end-of-life for the rear wheel (cracks in the pistons, where the spokes are inserted), a new rear wheel should be put in place.
-I would recommend taking an inexpensive freeride wheel (such as the Alexrim DM24, for example – link to purchase).
+We would recommend taking an inexpensive freeride wheel (such as the Alexrim DM24, for example – see on Amazon).

 It makes no sense to change the front wheel, because the load on it is minimal, and it will serve for a very long time.